loopholelabs/drafter/README.md

 ### How Can I Authenticate Live Migrations or Migrate over Another Network Protocol like TLS or a UNIX socket?

-Drafter doesn't have a preferred authentication or transport mechanism, it instead relies on an external implementation of an `io.ReadWriter` to function.
+Drafter doesn't have a preferred authentication or transport mechanism; it instead relies on an external implementation of an `io.ReadWriter` to function.
 This `io.ReadWriter` can be implemented and authenticated by a TCP connection, UDP connection, TLS connection, WebSocket connection, UNIX socket or any other protocol of choice.
 See [examples](#examples) for more information on how to use specific transports for live migrations, e.g. TCP.
 If you need built-in authentication or a network solution that integrates with your existing environment, check out [Loophole Labs Architect](https://architect.run/).

-### How Can I Make a VM Migratable after Start It?
+### How Can I Make a VM Migratable after Starting It?

 The `drafter-peer` CLI only allows for a static configuration; if you supply a `--laddr`, the instance will automatically become migratable after resuming.
 If you wish to make a VM migratable at a specific point, or make it non-migratable, see [How Can I Embed Drafter in My Application?](#how-can-i-embed-drafter-in-my-application) to use the peer API directly, or check out [Loophole Labs Architect](https://architect.run/) for a solution with a built-in control plane.